Can You Put an Inground Pool in a Small Backyard?

 If all else fails and you can't have a backyard inground pool, rooftop pool, or indoor pool, you might want to look into getting a swim spa.
 Swim spas are often affordable and compact, and they can go indoors or outdoors (depending on where you put it).

-Overall, a small backyard shouldn't keep you from getting an inground swimming pool if you're willing to be flexible and make compromises.
-A super small yard might present a problem, but you may have still some good alternative options.
+Having a small backyard doesn’t mean you have to give up on the idea of an inground swimming pool.
+With some flexibility and a willingness to make compromises, it’s often still achievable.
+A super small yard might present a problem, but you may still have some good alternative options.
 If you have any questions, feel free to leave them below and we will answer them as soon as possible.

 If you want to explore your fiberglass pool shape options, you can browse our catalog or explore our pool gallery.
 If you'd like more information on fiberglass pool pricing, you can request custom pricing here or try out our free pool cost calculator below.